-The operating languages of the Program are English and Spanish.
-Nevertheless, it is required that the documentation contained in the public registry be submitted in English.
-The project document, validation report, monitoring report, verification report, and all other documentation (including all and any appendices) required under the GHG Program shall be in English.
+The official operating languages of the Program are English and Spanish.
+However, all documentation submitted to the public registry shall be in English.
+This includes the Project Document, validation report, monitoring report, verification report, and any other required documentation, along with all appendices, under the GHG Program.